 - “I always end up on the short end of the deal.”

 How To Make It Work For You: Think about how many times you use an absolute to describe a negative event.
 Have a trusted friend repeat how many times they heard you use absolutes like always and never in a conversation.
-Whenever you catch yourself thinking in terms of absolutes, stop and find a different way to express your disappointment.
+Whenever you catch yourself thinking in terms of absolutes, stop, and find a different way to express your disappointment.

 2. Pay Attention To Your Self-Talk

 Studies have shown that our mental chatter is 70% negative.
 Deep down, we are more self-critical, pessimistic, and fearful than we convey in our conscious thoughts.
-We are wired for survival, and our aversion to pain can distort our judgement and the way we look at our life.
+We are wired for survival, and our aversion to pain can distort our judgment and the way we look at our life.

 The brain’s negativity bias produces a greater sensitivity to unpleasant news.
 The bias is so automatic that it can be detected at the earliest stages when the brain processes information.